 Your dog’s foot pads need protection from the heat and cold, as they can burn on hot pavement and can get irritated by the ice and salt in the wintertime.
 Dog boots are a good way to prevent sore paws during the hot and cold months.
 Special foot wax is another option.
 You should also keep your pet’s hair in their paws short, as it will help keep out objects like grass seeds, and will help you clearly see any objects that are stuck in the pads.
 If your puppy is knuckling and has carpal flexural deformity, keep them quiet and away from any activity that will challenge their mobility, including going up and down stairs frequently, until they are fully recovered.
 Carpal flexural deformity can be prevented by properly weaning puppies before separating them from their mothers.
 Let the puppies out in places that they can run, dig, and use their muscles properly.

 Cost of Knuckling

 All of these causes of knuckling can have different outcomes and different costs for treatment.
-Intervertebral disc disease has a treatment cost of around $9000, and curing carpal hyperextension can be $1500.
-Fibrocartilaginous embolic myelopathy can cost $4000 to treat, and curing degenerative myelopathy will require an average of $1800.
+Intervertebral disc disease has a treatment cost of between $150 to $9000, and curing carpal hyperextension can cost $1500.
+Fibrocartilaginous embolic myelopathy can cost between $500 and $4000 to treat, and treating degenerative myelopathy will depend on the medications and therapy needed.